Why do we treat the atmosphere like a dump?

-This concept explores the effects of different pollutants on the environment and human health.
-The pollutants include particulates, ozone, nitrogen oxides, sulfur oxides, carbon monoxide, heavy metals, and VOCs.
+This lessons explores the effects of different pollutants on the environment and human health.
+The pollutants include particulates, ozone, nitrogen oxides, sulfur oxides, carbon monoxide, heavy metals and VOCs.

 Particulates cause lung diseases.
 They can also increase the risk of heart disease and the number of asthma attacks.
 Particulates block sunlight from reaching Earth’s surface.
 This means there is less energy for photosynthesis.
 Less photosynthesis means that plants and phytoplankton produce less food.
 This affects whole ecosystems.

 The ozone in smog may damage plants.
 The effects of ozone add up over time.
 Plants such as trees, which normally live a long time, are most affected.
 Entire forests may die out if ozone levels are very high.
 Other plants, including crop plants, may also be damaged by ozone.
-Below, you can see evidence of ozone damage ( Figure below ).
+You can see evidence of ozone damage in Figure below.

 Ozone damaged snap bean plants are shown on the left.
 Healthy snap bean plants are shown on the right.

 The ozone in smog is also harmful to human health.
-The image below shows the levels of ozone to watch out for ( Figure below ).
+Figure below shows the levels of ozone to watch out for.
 Some people are especially sensitive to ozone.
 They can be harmed by levels of ozone that would not affect most other people.
 These people include those with lung or heart problems.